Bengali language: Romanisation

-There are various romanisation systems used for Bengali created in recent years which have failed to represent the true Bengali phonetic sound.
+There are various romanisation systems used for Bengali created in recent years, most of which have failed to represent the true Bengali phonetic sound.
 The Bengali alphabet has often been included with the group of Brahmic scripts for romanisation where the true phonetic value of Bengali is never represented.
 Some of them are the International Alphabet of Sanskrit Transliteration, or IAST system (based on diacritics); "Indian languages Transliteration", or ITRANS (uses upper case letters suited for ASCII keyboards); and the National Library at Kolkata romanisation.

 In the context of Bengali romanisation, it is important to distinguish transliteration from transcription.
 Transliteration is orthographically accurate (i.e. the original spelling can be recovered), whereas transcription is phonetically accurate (the pronunciation can be reproduced).
-As the spelling often doesn't reflect the actual pronunciation, transliteration and transcription are often different.
+As the spelling often does not reflect the actual pronunciation, transliteration and transcription are often different.

 Although it might be desirable to use a transliteration scheme where the original Bengali orthography is recoverable from the Latin text, Bengali words are currently romanised on Wikipedia using a phonemic transcription, where the true phonetic pronunciation of Bengali is represented with no reference to how it is written.

 The most recent attempt has been by publishers Mitra and Ghosh with the launch of three popular children's books, Abol Tabol, Hasi Khusi and Sahoj Path, in Roman script at the Kolkata Book Fair 2018.
 Published under the imprint of Benglish Books, these are based on phonetic transliteration and closely follow spellings used in social media but for using an underline to describe soft consonants.

 Grammar

 Bengali nouns are not assigned gender, which leads to minimal changing of adjectives (inflection).
 However, nouns and pronouns are moderately declined (altered depending on their function in a sentence) into four cases while verbs are heavily conjugated, and the verbs do not change form depending on the number of the noun.
+Romani grammar is also closer to Bengali grammar than to that of western Indo-Aryan languages.

 Word order

 As a head-final language, Bengali follows a subject–object–verb word order, although variations on this theme are common.
-Bengali makes use of postpositions, as opposed to the prepositions used in English and other European languages.
+Bengali makes use of postpositions, as opposed to the prepositions used in English and most European languages.
 Determiners follow the noun, while numerals, adjectives, and possessors precede the noun.

 Yes–no questions do not require any change to the basic word order; instead, the low (L) tone of the final syllable in the utterance is replaced with a falling (HL) tone.
 Additionally, optional particles (e.g. কি -ki, না -na, etc.) are often encliticised onto the first or last word of a yes–no question.

 Wh-questions are formed by fronting the wh-word to focus position, which is typically the first or second word in the utterance.